elclavijero/moory/README.md

 You can use this gem to create various kinds of finite machines using a simple specification language.

-Below is an example of of how you might use the Acceptor, but until I can get some tutorial material together (which I'll put in the [wiki](https://github.com/elclavijero/moory/wiki)), please take a look at the examples directory.
-Therein you'll find the Acceptor, a Decoder (Mealy machine), and something useless but (hopefully) illuminating.
-Reading the spec files might also help.
+The [wiki](https://github.com/elclavijero/moory/wiki) is where to go if you are for looking for tutorial material.
+Perhaps also look in the examples directory.
+Therein you'll find use of the Acceptor, Decoder (Mealy machine), and something useless but (hopefully) illuminating.

+Until you do, here is an example showing how you might use the Acceptor.

 ## Example: Creating an acceptor for ab*

 ### Motivation

-Imagine that you want to create an incredible machine; one capable of determining whether a given character string belongs to the language described by the regular expression `ab*`.
-Naturally, you would not reach for a Regexp.
+Imagine that you want to create an incredible machine.
+One capable of determining whether a given character string belongs to the language described by the regular expression `ab*`.
+You're not going to use a Regexp.
 That would be far too easy.
 Instead you derive from the regular expression a Deterministic Finite Automaton (DFA) that does the job.
 Here's what it might look like:

 ![ab_star](images/ab_star.png)

 Of course, you've set up and solved a system of equations verifying that the design is correct.
-But how do we implement this in Ruby?
-We won't bother trying to apply the State design pattern, because it is a pain.
-Instead, we will employ Moory which is one of the 200+ gems that exist to make creating finite machines easy.
+Now how do you implement this in Ruby?
+You won't bother trying to apply the State design pattern, because it is a pain.
+Instead, you'll employ Moory, which is one of the 200+ gems that exist to make creating finite machines easy.

 ### Implementing the Acceptor